 Our commitment to the environment remains as strong as ever, and our shift in 2005 to using many Certified Organic ingredients has been a great step forward.
 We continue to use minimal packaging and to recycle and reuse as much as possible.

-If you’d like to know how you can help make a difference, please see Helping Others on our home page.
+If you’d like to know how you can help make a difference, please see Helping Others.

 We’re glad you’re here, and hope that we can help you.Kumy & Ann Thariani